frankllin-sec/Labs-experience/Intro-to-Cyber-Threat-Intel/README.md

 ## 🧠 What I Learned

 - The data, information, intelligence pyramid, and why raw artefacts need enrichment before they're actionable
-- The difference between IOC (evidence a breach happened), IOA (an attack in progress), and TTP (the adversary's methodology)
 - Which first resources to check for each indicator type (IP, domain, URL, hash, email, local artefact)
 - Why a feed and a platform serve different purposes, and why over-ingesting feeds without curation hurts more than it helps
-- The four classifications of threat intel (Strategic, Tactical, Operational, Technical) and where an L1 analyst's work actually sits
 - How to correlate scattered alerts (email, file, IP, login, victim) into a single threat actor profile

 ---